Sales & Marketing Tips

 Conversational Marketing: Five-a-Day for More Referrals

-The two most illogical things home inspectors can say are, "I'm too busy to do any marketing," or "I have enough business that I don't need any more."
-The very same inspectors who say either of these phrases today are often the very same inspectors who struggle for new business tomorrow.
+The two most illogical things you can say are, "I'm too busy to do any marketing," or "I have enough business that I don't need any more."
+The very same people who say either of these phrases today are often the very same people who struggle for new business tomorrow.

 The terms "marketing" and "sales" are NOT synonymous.
 Marketing can be defined simply as engaging in activities that gets you company seen and remembered by a target market.
 Sales can be defined as any activity that involved asking for a target market's immediate business and payment for your products and services.

 Marketing is what you should do EVERY SINGLE DAY if for no other reason than the fact that your competitors will try to "overwrite" any thought of you in the minds of your target market with their own marketing campaigns.
-The more your brand (company name) is kept in front of your competitors, the more likely it is that you will be remembered as the "go-to" inspector when a housing correction occurs and business slows down for everyone.
+The more your brand (company name) is kept in front of your competitors, the more likely it is that you will be remembered as the "go-to" company.

-Because the inspection industry is very much a referral-based industry, the inspectors are referred the most are the ones who have the best reputations.
+Because the Home Service industry is very much a referral-based industry, the companies are referred the most are the ones who have the best reputations.
 A good reputation means you have the trust of those who refer you to their friends, family, peers, and clients.
 Building a good reputation always starts with effective communication.
 If people don't know you, they certainly cannot "like" you.
 If people don't remember you, they certain cannot refer or hire you, either.

 We live in an age of email, texting, and social media.
 We do our best as a society to make relationships as impersonal as possible, so we distance ourselves from others by using the Internet as a barrier.
-In a referral-based industry like home inspections, it is detrimental to use the Internet as a barrier.
+In a referral-based industry like Home Services, it is detrimental to use the Internet as a barrier.

-In order to build real and lasting relationships with people who can refer a constant stream of business to you (especially during housing corrections), you need to start with a phone call.
+In order to build real and lasting relationships with people who can refer a constant stream of business to you, you need to start with a phone call.
 The human voice is one of the most powerful relationship-builders ever created by God or nature.
 A baby's cry causes parents to take action.
 A person's laugh eases blood pressure and stress levels.
 A parent's scolding voice serves as a warning to children.
 A sentimental whisper can bring tears to a person's eyes.

 Knowing this, it should go without saying that hearing a person's voice during a marketing-related phone call is the first step in establishing a lasting referral relationship.
 Referrers will trust you more when they hear your sincerity, passion, and enthusiasm as opposed to just reading an email.
 But, the reason to make a phone contact actually extends beyond having people hear YOU.
 Those people on the other end of the line also want to be heard.
 They have something to say.
 Listen.
 You might just hear everything you need to know to convert that person into an ally.